complexlogic/flex-launcher/extra/docs/configuration.md

 Default: 000000 (Black)

 #### BackgroundImage
 When ```BackgroundMode``` is set to "Image", this setting defines the image to be displayed in the background.
-The value should be a path to a JPEG or PNG image.
+The value should be a path to an image file.
 If the image is not the same resolution as your desktop, it will be stretched accordingly.

 #### IconSize
 The width and height of icons on the screen in pixels.
 If an icon is not the same resolution, it will be stretched accordingly.